Video Game: Kirby's Dream Land

-- Dual Boss: Lololo and Lalala in the second stage.
+- Dual Boss: Lololo & Lalala in the second stage.

-- Early-Installment Weirdness: You can't copy abilities, slide, or save progress after beating a stage.
-It just simple suck-and-spit attacks.
+- Early Installment Weirdness: You can't copy abilities, slide, or save progress after beating a stage.
+It's just simple suck-and-spit attacks.
 On top of that, Kirby doesn't fight a nightmarish Eldritch Abomination at the end of this one; it's just him and Dedede.

 - Nintendo Hard: The extra mode can be very punishing to unfamiliar players.
 Enemy damage is doubled and they move faster, some enemies have newer strategies, and the final boss moves much faster.
 New enemies have been added in place of some weaker enemies.
 Also, you can set the health and extra lives counter all the way down to one—one slip up, and it's all the way back to the title screen!

 - One-Hit Kill: Something that is rare for a Kirby game: Touching the Gordos in Mt.
 DeDeDe instantly kills Kirby, regardless of how much HP he had.

-- Power-Up Food: This is the game that originally featured "Superspicy Curry", a dish that gives Kirby the ability to spit fire for a limited time and has not been seen again until Super Smash Bros. series (from Brawl onwards) and Kirby Mass Attack Kirby Mass Attack.
+- Power-Up Food: This is the game that originally featured "Superspicy Curry", a dish that gives Kirby the ability to spit fire for a limited time and has not been seen again until the Super Smash Bros. series (from Brawl onwards) and Kirby Mass Attack Kirby Mass Attack.
 Mint Leaves (called Sweet Potatoes in Japan) were also another item that appeared in this game, allowing Kirby to shoot air puffs while airborne.

 - Power Up Motif: Two.
 One for the invincible candy, another for the Mint Leaf and Spicy Food.

 - Smart Bomb: The Mike item, which kills all enemies on screen.
 Unlike its ability counterpart in later games, it can only be used once.